 BETWEEN THE UNITED STATES OF AMERICA

-This settlement agreement (the “Agreement”) is entered into as of February 25, 2014 (“Effective Date”), between the United States of America and Blair County, Pennsylvania (collectively, the “Parties”).
+This Settlement Agreement (the "Agreement") is entered into between the United States of America and Fauquier County (collectively, the "Parties").

-- The Department is authorized under the ADA to determine the County’s compliance with title II of the ADA and the Department’s title II implementing regulation, to issue findings, and, where appropriate, to negotiate and secure voluntary compliance agreements.
-28 C.F.R.
-Part 35, Subpart F. Furthermore, the Attorney General is authorized, under 42 U.S.C. § 12133, to bring a civil action enforcing title II of the ADA if voluntary compliance cannot be secured.
+- The USAO is authorized under the ADA to determine the County’s compliance with title II of the ADA and title II’s implementing regulation, and to resolve the matter by informal resolution, such as through the terms of this Agreement.
+If informal resolution is not achieved, the USAO is authorized to issue findings, and, where appropriate, to negotiate and secure voluntary compliance agreements.
+28 C.F.R. pt.
+35, Subpart F. The Attorney General is authorized, under 42 U.S.C. § 12133, to bring a civil action to enforce title II of the ADA.

 TERMS OF SETTLEMENT

-- The County will cooperate fully with the Department’s efforts to monitor compliance with this Agreement, including but not limited to, providing the Department with timely access to polling places (including on Election Day), maps, surveys, and other requested information.
+- The County will cooperate fully with the United States’ efforts to monitor compliance with this Agreement, including but not limited to, providing the United States with timely access to polling places (including on Election Day), maps, surveys, and other requested information.

-- The County agrees that the following temporary measures are reasonable and will be implemented where necessary to make an otherwise inaccessible polling place temporarily accessible on Election Day.
-The list of measures is not exhaustive; the Parties may agree to implement other, reasonable temporary measures.
+- The County agrees that the following measures will be implemented where necessary to make an otherwise inaccessible polling place accessible on Election Day.
+The list of measures is not exhaustive; the County may propose other reasonable temporary measures subject to the review and approval of the United States.

 - Portable ramps (including curb ramps) up to and including ramps six feet long, with side edge protection.